nxskok/pasias/docs/20-repeated-measures.md

 of time.
 Or, to put it another way, once you allow for an effect of time, there is no difference between the two remaining treatments.
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">There is often an effect of time, which is why you would be taking multiple time measurements, but the issue is when you take that into account, you are giving yourself an improved chance, in general, to find a treatment effect.
+\marginnote{There is often an effect of time, which is why you would be taking multiple time measurements, but the issue is when you take that into account, you are giving yourself an improved chance, in general, to find a treatment effect.
 This is exactly the same idea as using a matched pairs design to give yourself an improved chance of finding a treatment effect, even though the subjects might be quite different from each other.
 In fact, repeated measures *is* matched pairs with more than two measurements on each person.
-Which makes me think, I should have you do a matched pairs as repeated measures.</span>
+Which makes me think, I should have you do a matched pairs as repeated measures.}

 Thinking back to our spaghetti plot, we are now comparing the red and blue treatments.
 They both go up at time 2 and down afterwards, which